snax4a/shy/README.md

 ## Running tests, creating builds & deploying to Heroku

 1. Run `npm test` to execute unit, integration and client tests.
-The issue with the "after all" hook for mocha:integration is known.

 2. Run `gulp build` to create a build in the /dist directory.
 Connect to the /dist directory then type `git init` then define Heroku as the remote repo with `heroku git:remote -a APPNAME'.